-- DX sensor restrictions when connected via DPX3-ENVHUB4: - A maximum of one DPX3-ENVHUB4 and a maximum of 10 DX sensor packages are supported. - Restrictions of connecting door handles via DX-PD2C5: - A maximum of 4 handles connected to a maximum of two DX-PD2C5 packages are supported. - All of the 4 handles must be controlled by the same PDU to ensure that only one handle is in the unlocked state at a time.
-That is, the door handles are connected to only one PDU in the power-sharing connection, NOT both. - When more than one DX-PD2C5 are required, they must be cascaded via standard network patch cables, instead of using a sensor hub.
+- DX sensor restrictions while DPX3-ENVHUB4 is involved: - A maximum of one DPX3-ENVHUB4 and a maximum of 10 DX sensor packages are supported. - Door handle connection restrictions (via DX2-DH2C2 or DX-PD2C5): - A maximum of 4 handles connected to a maximum of two DX2-DH2C2 or DX-PD2C5 packages are supported. - All of the 4 handles must be controlled by the same PDU so that you can have "only one" handle opened at a time to avoid critical power consumption.
+That is, ALL door handles must be connected to only one PDU in the power-sharing connection, NOT both PDUs.